IngwiePhoenix/drag0n/readme.md

 [@mstratman](https://github.com/mstratman) : CocoaDialog makes it possible to keep my users from staring into a terminal when I perform updates to the behind-the-scenes things.
 Great work there!

 [@bwoebi](https://github.com/bwoebi) : He contributed some patches so far, and is testing drag0n on a MacBook Pro with a Retina display - something I dont have right here :p That way I (or we in that case) can ensure that we'll be retina-ready at some point. :)

+[@sihorton](https://github.com/sihorton) : Sihorton started the Deskshell project.
+It now is the new standart behind drag0n.
+Expect much more to come.
+In fact, drag0n will end up being the "app-store" for Deskshell apps :)